sirisacademic/geordie/README.md

 | Metric              | Precision | Recall   | F1 Score | Number      |
 |---------------------|-----------|----------|----------|-------------|
 | **GEO Entity**             | 0.902467  | 0.906956 | 0.904706 | 24,526      |

+### Entity normalisation with OpenStreetMaps

+Demonyms, adjetives, and country codes, are transformed into the country name, to improve performance in OpenStreetMaps search.
+We evaluate the search on a collection of 170 mentions identified in Catalan, and we obtain an **accuracy of 0.82**.

+## Identification of the role of the geographic entity

+Lorem ipsum.

 ## Requirements
 - `transformers`